To Be advised

 - Attend a full time face to face block course

-- Ensure you have marine radio (short range for coxswain, long range for master < 24), First Aid and Shipboard Safety (additional charge)
+- Ensure you have marine radio (short range for coxswain, First Aid and Shipboard Safety (additional charge)

 - Complete an assignment or Assessment for each unit